 - the WHAT

 Simon Sinek found that most companies work from the outside in, that is from the WHAT question.
 To understand the Golden Circle, you need to understand what it entails.

 The WHAT ring of the Golden Circle represents the products or services a company sells.
 The HOW is an explanation of what the company does.

-In this ring of the Golden Circle, the company explains why their products / services are better or stand out from the competition.
+In this ring of the Golden Circle, the company explains why their products or services are user friendly and stand out from the competition.

 The WHY is about what a company believes in, not about making a profit.
 Therefore, inspired and influential companies communicate from the inside out rather than outside in.

 Apple starts with the WHY, the centre of the Golden Circle.
 So instead of communicating what they do and make and how they do or make their products, they communicate their vision to their potential buyers.
 They think differently thereby challenging the status quo.

 Then they proceed to the HOW question by informing their potential buyers that their eye-catching designs are easy to use.
 Finally, they arrive at the WHAT question: they make computers.
 Simon Sinek argues that customers do not buy products because of what companies do but because of why they do it.

 Influential companies do not structurally differ from the competition, however their customers think they do.
 They want the products of these companies because they are convinced that these companies are better than their competition, namely they provide an answer the question WHY.

 Simon Sinek compares the three circles of the Golden Circle to the human brain.
 The WHAT, or outer circle is compared to the neocortex.
 Here is where we find rational thought and language.
 The HOW and WHY circles are comparted to the limbic brains.